chickendinosaur/storex/README.md

 ## Goal

 - Keep it simple.
-- Similar functionality to the larger guys.
+- Similar /apifunctionality to Redux.
-- Outperform when state complexity grows.
+- Outperform on all occasions.
+- Get at least one star on https://github.com/chickendinosaur/storex

 ## Conclusion